56789a1987/node-native-dialog/README.md

   *options:*

-  `full` - boolean, optional, expand the full color picker by default
+  - `full` - boolean, optional, expand the full color picker by default

-  `color` - number, optional, the default selected color
+  - `color` - number, optional, the default selected color

-  `templates` - optional, an array of colors to display in the "Custom colors" field, 16 items at most, Windows only
+  - `templates` - optional, an array of colors to display in the "Custom colors" field, 16 items at most, Windows only

   Display the color picker dialog.
 Return the color if OK is clicked.
-Return null if Cancel is clicked or the window is closed.
+Return null if Cancel is clicked.

   Colors are in `0xRRGGBB` format.